CosminB24/X-si-0/README.md

 # X-si-0
-A vectorial Tic-Tac-Toe which can be modified
+A vectorial Tic-Tac-Toe that can be modified